MicrosoftDocs/biztalk-docs/biztalk/core/import-settings-wizard-ui-help.md

 manager: "anneta"
 ---
 # Import Settings Wizard UI Help
 This section provides instructions for the Import Settings Wizard.
-You access this information by pressing the F1 key or clicking **Help** in the Wizard.

  Often, BizTalk administrators try to tune the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] performance in a staging environment, and upon achieving the desired results, they import the settings into a production environment.
 Use the **Import Settings Wizard** to import the group, host, and host instance settings exported from another group.

-## In This Section
+## Next

 -   [Import Settings Wizard, Specify File Location Page](../core/import-settings-wizard-specify-file-location-page.md)